-You can click here to find out more, or just hit the banner below.
+You can click here to find out more about Grammarly, or just hit the banner below.

 When we talk about transferable skills, we’re talking about positive personal qualities that could be applied across a range of subjects or situations – things like empathy, organisation, independent study and punctuality.